Expulsion of the Chagossians: 2024 treaty

 In October 2024, the UK announced it is giving up sovereignty of the Chagos Islands to Mauritius in a deal, which is still subject to finalising a treaty.
 The deal would also see the Mauritian government lease the current area occupied by the UK-US military base to the UK for an initial period of 99 years.
 The agreement may be renewed for an additional 40 years after the initial 99-year period, and for an additional period thereafter.

 The treaty allows the Chagos Islanders a limited right of return, stating that those born on Diego Garcia are not permitted to return but leaving it open for those from the other islands to do so.

-A Chagossian resettlement plan, supervised by international experts, will be discussed in June 2025.
+A Chagossian resettlement plan, supervised by international experts, was discussed in June 2025.

 Chagossian activists submitted a legal submission to the United Nations Human Rights Committee in June 2025, challenging the legitimacy of the UK-Mauritius deal, arguing that it was negotiated without their consent and perpetuates historical injustices.

 Following the Chagos Archipelago handover agreement, the British government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.

-In June 2025, According to the British Conservatives, the restitution agreement will cost the British taxpayer more than the agreement to return the Chagos Archipelago to Mauritius was expected to.

-In July 2025, a legal action demanding that the British government consult with the Chagossians before transferring sovereignty of their territory progressed before the High Court.
-The judicial review, initiated by Chagossian claimant Louis Misley Mandarin with the support of the Great British PAC, was accepted and fast-tracked by the High Court, with a decision set for July 2025.
+In June 2025, two linked judicial review claims were filed in the Administrative Court challenging the government's failure to consult with the Chagossians before transferring sovereignty of their territory: R (Mandarin) v Secretary of State for Foreign, Commonwealth and Development Affairs (AC-2025-LON-002073), brought by Louis Michel Mandarin and his son Louis Misley Mandarin, and R (Pompe) v Secretary of State for Foreign, Commonwealth and Development Affairs (AC-2025-LON-001642), brought by Bertrice Pompe, a British national born on Diego Garcia.
+Both claims were heard together on 28 October 2025.
+On 10 March 2026, Mrs Justice Stacey DBE refused permission on all grounds, finding the challenge to be a re-run of arguments previously dismissed by the courts.
+The claimants intended to challenge the decision at the Court of Appeal.

+Settlement

+On 16 February 2026, four Chagossians (including Misley Mandarin, acting as self-declared First Minister of a Chagossian Government-in-Exile) landed on Île du Coin, becoming the first Chagossians to reside on the islands since the expulsions of the 1960s and 1970s.
+The BIOT administration issued removal orders on 18 February.
+On 19 February, Chief Justice of the British Indian Ocean Territory, James Lewis, granted an interim injunction preventing their deportation, noting that there was no evidence that they posed a "threat to national security".